a group of last year's 21 plus students in Wolfson's combination room

 • Panel session with current students

-• Study skills sessions
+• Academic skills and application support sessions

 • Tours of all three mature colleges